wombleton/gitlaw-nz/acts/S/Smoke-free Environments Act 1990.md

     *   (h) any other particulars that may be prescribed.

-    (5) If an infringement notice has been issued under this section, the procedure under [section 21][203] of the Summary Proceedings Act 1957 may be used in respect of the offence to which the infringement notice relates; and, in that case, the provisions of that section apply with all necessary modifications.
+    (5) If an infringement notice has been issued under this section, the procedure under [section 21][204] of the Summary Proceedings Act 1957 may be used in respect of the offence to which the infringement notice relates; and, in that case, the provisions of that section apply with all necessary modifications.

-    Compare: 1989 No 63 [s 162C][204]
+    Compare: 1989 No 63 [s 162C][205]

-    Section 38C: inserted, on 23 July 2011, by [section 16(1)][201] of the Smoke-free Environments (Controls and Enforcement) Amendment Act 2011 (2011 No 53).
+    Section 38C: inserted, on 23 July 2011, by [section 16(1)][202] of the Smoke-free Environments (Controls and Enforcement) Amendment Act 2011 (2011 No 53).

+    Section 38C(3): amended, on 1 July 2013, by [section 413][168] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 38D Payment of infringement fees

 *   All infringement fees paid in respect of infringement offences must be paid into a Crown Bank Account.

-    Compare: 1989 No 63 [s 162D][205]
+    Compare: 1989 No 63 [s 162D][206]

-    Section 38D: inserted, on 23 July 2011, by [section 16(1)][201] of the Smoke-free Environments (Controls and Enforcement) Amendment Act 2011 (2011 No 53).
+    Section 38D: inserted, on 23 July 2011, by [section 16(1)][202] of the Smoke-free Environments (Controls and Enforcement) Amendment Act 2011 (2011 No 53).

 #### Miscellaneous provisions